 - Inspect for any freight damage upon delivery of the unit.
 If damage is detected, immediately report it to an Everest representative.
 Everest is not responsible for damage that occurs during shipment. - 2.
 Keep the unit upright at all times.
-The compressor contains oil, refrigerant, lubricants, and various chemicals.
+The compressor contains oil, refrigerant, lubricants and various chemicals.
 When tilted, these fluids may shift and travel to sections where they don't naturally occur.
 This will lead to system contamination and compressor failure. - Some units require caster installation for proper performance.
-Visit our website at www.everestref.com and enter your product's model number in the search field to determine its caster requirements. - 4.
-Do not place your hands under the unit when moving it to avoid injury from sharp edges, protruding parts or weight impact. - 5.
-Select a location with good air ventilation.
+Visit our website at www.
+EVERESTref.com and enter your product's model number in the search field to determine its caster requirements. - Do not place your hands under the top surface lip or on the unit chassis when moving it to avoid injury from sharp edges, protruding parts or weight impact. - Select a location with good air ventilation.
 Poor ventilation rapidly increases ambient temperature.
 High ambient temperatures exceeding 86°F (30°C) promote excessive compressor activity in order to maintain the desired cabinet temperature.
 This will result in decreased performance, advanced component failure and the risk of fire. - 6.
-Select a location away from heat-generating equipment such as stoves, ovens, etc. Heat sources rapidly increase the temperature of the immediate vicinity.
+Position the unit so it's front and left vents as well as top pan area are away from heat-generating equipment such as stoves, ovens, etc. Heat sources rapidly increase the temperature of the immediate vicinity.
 High temperatures exceeding 86°F (30°C) promote excessive compressor activity in order to maintain the desired cabinet temperature.
-This will result in decreased performance, advanced component failure, and the risk of fire. - A distance of 6" is required for backside clearance.
-This ensures proper ventilation and prevents overheating which can lead to advanced component failure and the risk of fire.
+This will result in decreased performance, advanced component failure and the risk of fire.

-- Select a location with a hard, leveled surface.
+- 7. A distance of 6" is required for back side and left side clearance.
+This ensures proper ventilation and prevents overheating which can lead to advanced component failure and the risk of fire. - 8.
+Select a location with a hard, leveled surface.
 Use a leveling tool on the unit to ensure proper alignment.
 Proper door function and condensate removal is dependent on accurate balance.
-Install the front leg stabilizers for units that come standard with it to ensure proper door functions and unit stability. - 9.
+Install the front leg stabilizers for units that come standard with it to ensure proper door / drawer functions and unit stability. - 9.
 Select a location close to an electrical wall outlet to ensure direct connection without the use of extension cords. - 10.
 Select a location away from severe moisture conditions.
 This may compromise the unit's electrical components and lead to electrical shocks or the risk of fire. - 11.
 Select a location that will not expose the unit to extremely dusty conditions.
-Environments with high dust and debris content will significantly hasten condenser coil blockage and will result in decreased performance, advanced component failure and the risk of fire. - 12.
+Environments with high dust and debris content will significantly hasten condenser blockage and will result in decreased performance, advanced component failure and the risk of fire. - 12.
 Do not build an enclosure or cabinet around the unit.
 This will restrict air ventilation resulting in elevated compressor activity, decreased performance, advanced component failure and the risk of fire. - 13.
 The unit is not intended for use in food trucks.
-Limited space, lack of ventilation, and ambient temperatures exceeding 86°F (30°C) typical to this setting will result in elevated compressor activity, decreased performance, advanced component failure, and the risk of fire. - 14.
+Limited space, lack of ventilation and ambient temperatures exceeding 86°F (30°C) typical to this setting will result in elevated compressor activity, decreased performance, advanced component failure and the risk of fire. - 14.
 The unit is intended for indoor use only.
 Outdoor use will cause a decrease in performance, advanced component failure and the risk of fire.